IBM/IBM-Spectrum-Scale-Security-Posture/README.md

 ####CONTRIBUTIONS Following team members has contributed for the realization of the project:

-Sandeep Ramesh Patil - Architect,
+Sandeep Ramesh Patil

-Pushkaraj Balasaheb Thorat,
+Pushkaraj Balasaheb Thorat

-Prayas Gupta,
+Prayas Gupta

 Chetan Kulkarni

-Prashant Sodhiya - Sponsor Security Manager
+Prashant Sodhiya